tomhendra/dotfiles/README.md

 ## What is Installed

-On a fresh macOS system the `install.sh` script will install...
+On a fresh macOS system the `install.sh` script will install:

 1. Xcode CLT & Homebrew.
 2. SSH keys & repos from GitHub.